jvde-github/AIS-catcher-docs/docs/what-is-new.md

 ### Web viewer

 - **Refreshed interface** — tighter tables, a modern search bar, a redesigned column toolbar on the Ships tab, and smaller map count/measure icons for a cleaner map.
+- **Redesigned ship card** — now split into collapsible sections, with charts of recent speed and reported draught, a scale drawing of the hull marking where the AIS antenna sits, and a timeline of changes to draught, status, name, callsign, destination and ETA (also on `api/changes.json`).
+- **Tracks coloured by speed** — under **Settings → Line Colors**, colour tracks by speed instead of ship type, with six palettes and an adjustable scale maximum.

 ### Devices